Love & Harvest

 • pinch sea salt

-• cup fresh basil leaves losely packed
+• 1½ cup fresh basil leaves (loosely packed)

-• ½ cup parsley leaves losely packed
+• ½ cup parsley leaves (loosely packed)

-• ¼ cup chopped walnuts or other preferred nuts
+• ¼ cup chopped walnuts (or other preferred nuts)

 • 1 garlic clove